Mayor of Austin

 The mayor of Austin is the official head of the city of Austin in the U.S. state of Texas.
 The office was established in 1840 after Austin incorporated as a city in 1839.
 The mayor of Austin is elected to a four-year term and limited to serving no more than two terms.

-Kirk Watson took office as mayor on January 6, 2023, for a second term, having served as mayor from 1997 to 2001.
+Kirk Watson took office as mayor on January 6, 2023, for a third term and was re-elected to a fourth term in 2024, having served as mayor from 1997 to 2001.

 Duties and powers

 Austin has a council–manager form of government which means day-to-day operations of the city are run by the city manager.
 The mayor is the head of city government ceremonially.
 The mayor is technically a member of the city council and is required to preside at all meetings.
 The mayor is also allowed to vote on all matters that come before the city council, but has no veto powers.

-As of fiscal year 2022-2023, the salary for the mayor is set at $134,191.
+As of fiscal year 2022–2023, the salary for the mayor is set at $134,191.